I’ve seen hundreds of daily study routine examples for students in my years as an exam success coach.

 Besides, time off is a great incentive to keep you on-task when it is time to study.
 I found myself really looking forward to the Saturday evenings I carved out as guilt-free social time.
 It kept me working hard leading up to the down-time in order to feel like I’d really that time off.

-Maintaining your energy levels in your study routine
+3 tips for maintaining your energy during your study routine

-Breaks were a big part of keeping energy levels up, but there were there other significant pieces of the puzzle:
+Breaks were a big part of keeping energy levels up, but there were three other significant pieces of the puzzle:

 1. I slept more than I ever have before or since